numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Domain Bounds
 -------------
 All bi-objective functions provided in the ``bbob-biobj`` suite are unbounded, i.e., defined on the entire real-valued space :math:`\mathbb{R}^D`.
+The search domain of interest is defined as :math:`[-100,100]^D`, outside of which non-dominated solutions are quite unlikely to be found. [#]_ The majority of non-dominated solutions are likely to lie even within :math:`[-5,5]^D`.

-Nevertheless, they are designed such that the search domain of interest is :math:`[-5,5]^D` and bound-constraint methods are likely to be competitive. [#]_
+..
+Nevertheless, they are designed such that and bound-constraint methods are likely to be competitive.

-While we believe that this domain contains the Pareto set in most cases, due to the nature of the ``bbob-biobj`` function definitions, there is no guarantee that this is always the case --- it is only guaranteed that the extremal solutions and their neighborhood ball of radius one lie within this region.
+While we believe that the domain of interest contains the Pareto set, due to the nature of the ``bbob-biobj`` function definitions, there is no guarantee that this is always the case.
+However, the extremal solutions and their neighborhood ball of radius one are guaranteed to lie within :math:`[-5,5]^D`.

 .. [#] The functions |coco_problem_get_smallest_value_of_interest|_ and
   |coco_problem_get_largest_value_of_interest|_